What the 2008 recession did to unemployment, hiring, and job search timelines

 Show range without losing your professional identity.
 Employers in a tight market still want to understand what you do well.
 They simply have less patience for a search that feels too rigid.

-Step 3: Make your resume and interview story easy to trust in a crowded market
+Step 3: Make your resume and interview story easy to trust when applicants are piling up

 When employers have more applicants, they look for signals that are clear and believable.
 Vague resume bullets tend to disappear in the pile.
 “Responsible for client support” does not say much.
 “Handled 40 client accounts and cut response time by improving the handoff process” gives a much clearer picture of value.